EdoardoDegiovanniItis/EdoardoDegiovanniItis.github.io/README.md

 In the game you can jump with SPACE and you have to pass between obstacles.

 When you die because you have hit a wall you can see your final score and you can return to the "select level" screen.

+### Installation:

+You have to donwload the folder with the game, then you have to install VSC and open the game with Live Server.